skupperproject/skupper/cmd/bootstrap/README.md

 Differently than the current Kubernetes implementation, non-kubernetes sites are static.
-Meaning that you must have all your Custom Resources (CRs) ready at the time your site is bootstrapped and if something needs to change, you will need to remove and bootstrap your site again.
+Meaning that you must have all your Custom Resources (CRs) ready at the time your site is bootstrapped and if something needs to change, you will need to bootstrap it over.
+If you do that, the Certificate Authorities (CAs) are preserved, so if there is any eventual existing incoming link, it should be able to reconnect.

 ## Supported platforms